 Including Learners with Albinism

-- 75 children with albinism received protective equipment and special school uniforms (including long sleeves and visuals aids) to allow them to attend school.
+- 75 children with albinism received protective equipment and special school uniforms (including long sleeves and visual aids) to allow them to attend school.

 - This increased their school attendance by 80%!

-- SNUPA also conducted 3 training sessions, to a total of 76 teachers on how to include children with albinism.
+- SNUPA also conducted 3 training sessions, with a total of 76 teachers on how to include children with albinism.